top of page

 What is HEDS?

-Hypermobile Ehlers Danlos syndrome is a connective tissue disorder and can be genetic or the individual can be born with the 1st mutation.
+Hypermobile Ehlers Danlos syndrome is a connective tissue disorder which can be genetic or the individual can be born with the 1st mutation.

-There is not test to diagnose HEDS and so doctors go by the new 2017 criteria to diagnose patients.
-This includes, how stretchy the skin is, hernias, prolapses, musculoskeletal problems such as dislocations and subluxation and long term chronic pain, and many more.
+There is no test to diagnose HEDS so doctors go by the new 2017 criteria to diagnose patients (which isn't that great).
+This includes, how stretchy the skin is, hernias, prolapses, musculoskeletal problems such as dislocations and subluxation, long term chronic pain, and many more.
 The doctor would also go over your medical history and look out for conditions/symptoms related to HEDS.

 However, everyone experiences different symptoms and in different ways.
-Some may be in less pain but have a lot more frequent dislocations and vica versa. which is why treatment is different for all.
-There isn’t a set treatment plan for HEDS and so its mainly about symptom management.
+Some may be in less pain but have a lot more frequent dislocations and others may just be very hypermobile, which is why treatment is different for all.
+There isn’t a set treatment plan for HEDS so its mainly about symptom management.

+EDS isn't rare but it's badly understood and not many health professionals know what it is so gaslighting is a big issue in the medical world.
 It can take years to get a definitive diagnoses and it is so important to find doctors who know about the condition and understand how it impacts patients.
-There is a major lack of knowledge when it comes to EDS; the majority of doctors have no clue about these conditions.
-This is why, as the patient, we need to do our own research.
+This is why, as the patient, we need to do our own research, but again, this can be tricky as google can get too serious too quick.

 My top tips: